Best HVAC Schools in Maryland

 4. Get your EPA Section 608 certification.

-5. Begin working with a licensed contractor and log your experience hours.
+5. apply for roles with a licensed contractor and log your experience hours.

 The sooner you start training, the sooner you’ll be working in the field.